nsarg4/Diabetes-Progression-Predictive-Modeling-Suite/README.md

 # Diabetes-Progression-Predictive-Modeling-Suite
 A comparative regression analysis framework applying Linear Regression, Ridge Regression, and Random Forest models to the Scikit-Learn Diabetes dataset.
+This project evaluates model performance using the $R^2$ coefficient of determination to quantify the predictive relationship between clinical features—such as age, BMI, and blood serum measurements—and disease progression.